2 Chicago men charged after River Oaks security guard fatally shot last year

 “While I am pleased with our detective division’s hard work to bring some form of closure to Mr. Thomas’s family, there is still a horrible void in which we have all felt since the inception of this tragedy.
 We are hopeful that prosecutors will aggressively pursue this matter,” Calumet City Mayor, Thaddeus Jones said.

 This is the third arrest in connection with the incident.
-The family will join the Calumet City police department to share their fondest memories of Thomas Friday afternoon.
+The family will join the Calumet City police department on Friday afternoon to share their fondest memories of Thomas.